whamcloud/Online-Help/docs/Contributor_Docs/cd_Running_IML_On_Docker_With_Vagrant_Servers.md

 ## Overview

 IML is capable of running in a docker swarm (using docker stack) where each manager service is run in its own container.
 This approach allows IML to be deployed quickly onto the host node.
-The lustre servers however, need to be run on hardware or in a virtual machine.
+The lustre servers however, need to be somewhere with a full kernel.
 During development, it is common to deploy IML in a docker swarm and use virtuabox instances as servers.
 Setting up network communication between the docker swarm and the virtualbox nodes can be a bit tricky.
 This document describes the process of deploying IML to a docker swarm and how to connect it to virtualbox vm's when adding server nodes.

 ## Preparing the Network